 Being able to route images between different devices and monitors on a film set is crucial to maintain a flexible workflow.
 Although playback of footage is the typical responsibility of the video assist operator, there are varying jurisdictions in different countries where other crew members may also be asked to play a clip from a few shooting days ago – for referencing framing, lighting, construction and costume, or the actors’ performance.

-Silverstack not only supports a broad range of camera formats, but it also allows toutput to an HD-SDI interface.
+Silverstack not only supports a broad range of camera formats, but it also allows to output to an HD-SDI interface.
 With the right routing capabilities, the clip can be displayed on the HD-SDI monitor on the set, where it’s currently needed.

 Still image export for documentation

-Being prepared for questions, with a software that assists to get the answers quickly and correctly at any time, let’s everyone involved sleep better at night.
+Being prepared for questions, with software that assists with getting the answers quickly and correctly at any time, lets everyone sleep better at night.
 Silverstack’s complete library of clip information – be it technical metadata, look information, or manual annotations – is the perfect companion for that.
-This article highlighted just a few example scenarios where such a production library can help in situations, that are not even known when starting shooting.
+This article highlighted just a few example scenarios where such a production library can offer support.

 Clever Media Management for Film Productions